Avanis-GmbH/Vacuum/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the BSD-3-Clause License.
 See the [LICENSE](LICENSE) file for more details.

 ---